the-events-calendar/the-events-calendar/readme.txt

 = [4.6.16] TBD =

 * Tweak - Add tribe_redirected parameter to enable a visitor to select another view after default mobile redirect, thanks to Marcella for notifying us [102743]
+* Fix - Add a warning when the site Timezone is set to UTC [105217]

 = [4.6.15] 2018-05-09 =